redlibrarian/redlibrarian.github.io/_posts/2017-01-17-baldwin-fire-next-time.markdown

 world that has become, for various reasons, predominantly unkind.

-Now, Nietzsche already exposed this myth of kindness in the 19th century, including it in the “slave morality” of which Christianity was the apex.
+Now, Nietzsche already exposed this myth of kindness in the 19th century, making it a hallmark of the “slave morality” of which Christianity was the apex.
 It seems to me that Baldwin, among many others, would recognize this characterisation of “kindness” as a virtue designed to keep people in their places.
 “Slave” for Baldwin is a more